gbrammer/eazy-py/README.rst

 Citation
 ~~~~~~~~~~~~~
-Please cite both this reposiotry and [Brammer et al. (2008)](https://ui.adsabs.harvard.edu/abs/2008ApJ...686.1503B/abstract).
-A BiBTeX for this repository can be generated via the `Cite this reposotory` link in the upper left corner of the [GitHub page](https://github.com/eazy-py).
+Please cite both this reposiotry and `Brammer et al. (2008) <https://ui.adsabs.harvard.edu/abs/2008ApJ...686.1503B/abstract>`_.
+A BiBTeX for this repository can be generated via the `Cite this reposotory` link in the upper left corner of the `GitHub page <https://github.com/eazy-py>`_.